 Status "Placed"

-The order status "Placed" indicates that the order has been successfully received by the shop and is being processed.
+The order status "Placed" indicates that the order has been successfully received by the shop.

-Once the order has been placed, the customer will usually receive an email confirmation or a notification.
+Once the order has been placed, the customer will usually receive an email confirmation.
+The shop may demand payment before the start of production.

 Case 2.
 Review offer

-Order review is a process that allows you to edit the required order parameters, approve the order specification, make any changes to models and costs before sending the order into production.
+Order review is a process that allows the shop to edit the required order parameters, approve the order specification, and make any changes to models and costs before sending the order into production.

-Once the order specification has been reviewed and approved, the order can be sent into production, where it will be manufactured or fulfilled according to the specified parameters.
+Once the order specification has been reviewed by both shop and customer and approved, the order can be sent into production, where it will be manufactured or fulfilled according to the specified parameters.

 To place an order for review on Digifabster, the user will need to follow these steps: